Trump's new NAFTA faces skeptics in now- Democrat-led House

 Drake and other critics say the requirement for labor reforms in Mexico isn't enforceable and needs to be given more teeth.
 And they oppose a provision that gives manufacturers of biologics — ultra-expensive drugs produced in living cells — 10 years of protection from generic competition.
 Without competition, critics say, pharmaceutical companies could drive up prices and make health care even costlier for Americans.

-"NAFTA 2.0 is also stuffed with handouts that will let big drug companies lock in the high prices they charge for many drugs," Democratic Sen. Elizabeth Warren of Massachusetts was scheduled to say in a speech later Thursday announcing her opposition to USMCA.
+"NAFTA 2.0 is also stuffed with handouts that will let big drug companies lock in the high prices they charge for many drugs," Democratic Sen. Elizabeth Warren of Massachusetts said in a speech Thursday announcing her opposition to USMCA.
 "The new rules will make it harder to bring down drug prices for seniors and anyone else who needs access to life-saving medicine."

 U.S. trade rules are supposed to force Congress to give trade agreements an up-or-down vote — no nitpicking allowed.
 But there are ways to bypass those restrictions.
 Congress could, for example, pressure the Trump administration into negotiating a so-called side letter with Mexico to toughen protections for union organizers.

-Robert Martinez Jr., president of the Machinists Union International, for example, called Thursday for new language to ensure that any Mexican labor reforms "will be effectively enforced."
+Robert Martinez Jr., president of the International Association of Machinists and Aerospace Workers, for example, called Thursday for new language to ensure that any Mexican labor reforms "will be effectively enforced."
 He also wants provisions in the pact that would discourage the outsourcing of U.S. jobs to Mexico to include not only automakers but also such industries as textiles, electronics and call centers.

 President Bill Clinton negotiated such a side letter to win congressional approval for the original NAFTA, which was largely negotiated by his Republican predecessor, President George H.W.
 Bush.